ministryofjustice/calculate-journey-variable-payments/scripts/backfill_reports/README.md

 Backfilling reports is something hopefully you will not need to do.
 However, should need arise the process is scripted.

-1. Take a RDS snapshot of the database using the **take-manual-rds-snapshot.sh** script where the journey prices are going to be loaded.
+1. Take a RDS snapshot of the database using the **take-manual-rds-snapshot.sh** script.
 2. Use the shell script **run-reports-backfill.sh** to begin the backfill.
-3(optional) delete the backup RDS snapshot.
+3. Delete the backup RDS snapshot.

 **IMPORTANT:**